NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 ~~~~~~~~~~~~~~~~~~

 The default chunking method is size-based, with the size being three times the
-estimated minimum size for the monitored data and model (see how NannyML estimates minimum chunk size in :ref:`deep
+estimated minimum size for the monitored data and model (see how NannyML estimates minimum chunk size in :ref:`minimum chunk size<minimum-chunk-size>`):
-dive<minimum-chunk-size>`):

 .. code-block:: python